 Moving from one minor release to another, e.g. moving from Drupal 7.12 to Drupal 7.14.
 See Upgrading from previous versions.

 Moving from one major release to another, e.g. moving from Drupal 7 to Drupal 8.
 See Upgrading from previous versions.

 uniform resource locator.
 The address that defines the route to locate an object on an Internet server.
 Generally, the syntax for a URL contains the scheme, host-name, port, path and filename, e.g. http://www.drupal.org/node/937

 The user interacting with Drupal.
 This user is either anonymous or logged into Drupal through its account.

-The first user created on installation and granted additional (all) permissions.
-This user is referred to as the site maintenance account in Drupal 7.
+The first user created on installation (and thus with a UID of 1 in the database).
+Granted additional (all) permissions and referred to as the site maintenance account in Drupal 7.

 user experience.
 An umbrella term referring to the overall experience and satisfaction a user has when using a website.
 It is important to note that this “includes only what the user perceives and not all that is presented.”